emruckle/Portfolio/README.md

 ## Lempel Ziv Decoder (Spring '23)
 - Technologies Used: C
 - Description: Implemented a decoder for the Lempel-Ziv compression algorithm.
 The project involves decoding a stream of encoded bits back into the original data, demonstrating proficiency in low-level data processing.

+## Smart Shell (Spring '24)
+- Technologies Used: C, Unix System Calls
+- Description: Built a custom Unix-like shell with support for command execution, input/output redirection, and piping.
+The shell includes fun built-in features like random haikus and an asterisk heart printout.
+This project showcases my understanding of process management, system calls (fork(), execvp(), wait()), and inter-process communication.